 Most questions revolve around how to gain as many bookings and regularly returning guests as possible, while preferably still keeping the marketing expenses low.
 How can you hit these targets by efficiently marketing and renting out your property?

-It doesn’t matter if you own a luxury apartment in the Bahamas or a small-town vacation home in the countryside – we’ve put together a variety of useful tips and advice that can be a guide to any type of vacation rental owner.
+It doesn’t matter if you own a luxury apartment in the Bahamas or a small-town vacation home in the countryside – we’ve put together a variety of useful tips and advice that can be considered as the ultimate Airbnb starter guide to any type of vacation rental owner.

 Tip 1: Use multiple marketing channels